dron-dronych/cppStarter/README.md

 -- The world of no exceptions but errors as codes<br>
 -- Compilation for a predefined platform<br>
 -- Linkers, headers, user-defined namespaces, and no garbage collectors with full control of your memory...<br>
+-- Implementation of trivial (not readily available) in other higher level languages operations yourself<br>
+-- 100 lines of code and 900 lines of compilation errors<br>

 more thoughts to come...